 - local councils provide information about land contamination on planning certificates issued under section 10.7 of the EP&A Act

-- remediation is enabled and controlled through SEPP55.
+- remediation is enabled and controlled through the Resilience and Hazards SEPP.

 Planning authorities must consider, at the development approval and rezoning stage, if contamination will adversely affect the suitability of a site for its proposed use.
 If contamination makes it unsuitable for the proposed use, the land must be remediated before it can be developed.
-SEPP55
+The Resilience and Hazards SEPP:

 - makes remediation permissible